The Newton Boys: Plot

 A miscarriage of justice lands Willis Newton languished in prison, he encountered a harsh reality: money held the key to societal status within the unforgiving confines.
 Determined to climb the social ladder, he joined forces with Slim and Glasscock, two fellow inmates, to pull off a daring bank robbery in broad daylight.
 Their audacious plan failed, and Slim was captured during their hasty escape on horseback.
 Willis and Glasscock, however, escaped and found a bank director willing to purchase their stolen war bonds.
 This lucrative encounter provided them with vital information about countless other banks, paving the way for their lucrative criminal careers.

 Willis and Glasscock embarked on a series of nocturnal bank robberies, using cars as their mode of escape.
 Glasscock proved to be a master of nitroglycerin, effectively utilizing the explosive to blast open safes.
 Willis, driven by a sense of injustice, convinced his brothers to support their criminal enterprise, arguing that bankers were the true crooks and that robbing them was merely a case of little thieves stealing from big thieves.
 He further rationalized their actions by emphasizing that all banks were insured, and that the insurance companies would ultimately benefit from their robberies by increasing their sales.

 The Newton gang's prolific bank robbing spree continued unabated, and some bankers proved to be dishonest in exaggerating their losses.
 This prompted insurance companies to pressure banks into investing in enhanced safes, impervious to nitroglycerin.
 Faced with this setback, the Newtons shifted their operations to Toronto, where they targeted a cash transport vehicle in broad daylight.

 Despite meticulously planning their Toronto heist, unforeseen events disrupted their execution, resulting in a narrow escape for the gang members.
 Undeterred, Willis resolved to abandon his criminal ways and become a legitimate businessman.
 However, his investment in an oil well turned sour and drained his finances, leaving him devastated.
 In his despair, he questioned his faith, convinced that God had thwarted his attempts to go straight.

 Desperate for redemption, Willis was easily drawn into another criminal venture: the robbery of a night-time train.
 (Note: The train robbery depicted was that of the Milwaukee Road's Fast Mail on June 12, 1924.)
 Glasscock, once an expert with nitroglycerin, proved less proficient with a gun.
-In a moment of panic, he mistook Willis' brother, Dock Newton, for a guard and fatally shot him.
+In a moment of panic, he mistook Willis' brother, Dock Newton, for a guard and accidentally shot him.
 Willis, driven by loyalty, sought medical attention for his wounded brother, inadvertently exposing their identities.

 In the end, all the Newton brothers are finally arrested and sentenced for their crimes.
 The once-notorious gang, driven by a misguided sense of justice and a thirst for financial security, met their bitter end within the confines of a prison.